 Anthony Bijak – guitar

-Anthony has been playing guitar for over 10 years and is currently working towards a Bachelor of Arts in Music at the University of Calgary.
+Anthony has been playing guitar for over 10 years and has completed his Bachelors of Arts in Music at the University of Calgary.
 While his musical background is diverse, his predominant playing style is jazz.
 His interests outside of guitar include producing and recording engineering.
-Anthony is a dedicated teacher with a passion for sharing his musical knowledge.
-He welcomes students of all ages and skill levels.
+Anthony is a dedicated teacher with a passion for sharing his musical knowledge and he welcomes students of all ages and skill levels.

 Eric Svilpis – guitar, bass, drums, piano

-Eric grew up around music, his mother is an organist and his father plays guitar.
-Largely self-taught, Eric has played guitar for 19 years, electric bass for 11 years, and upright bass for 6, and has been performing on stages across the country for the last 14 years with a plethora of different musical acts.
-In addition to teaching music for the past 6 years, Eric stays very active in the local music scene producing and engineering records for all kinds of acts in the city, ranging from acoustic folk and alt-country to experimental textural projects and free jazz.
+With his mother being an organist and his father playing the guitar, Eric has spent his whole life around music.
+Largely self-taught, he has been playing the guitar for 19 years, the electric bass for 11 years, and the upright bass for 6 years, and he has been performing on stages across the country for the last 14 years with a plethora of different musical acts.
+In addition to teaching music for the past 6 years, Eric stays very active in the local music scene producing and engineering records for all kinds of acts in the city.
+This ranges from acoustic folk and alt-country to experimental textural projects and free jazz.

 Marina Bulantceva – Piano, Theory

-Concentration, Patience plus Regular Practice guarantee every student positive results.
-Music as science helps develop your cognitive ability.
-Music as art helps develop your senses.
-Finally, music as a method of relaxation makes you happy believes Mrs. Marina.
+Mrs. Marina believes that concentration, patience, plus regular practice guarantees every student positive results.
+She understands that music as a science helps develop your cognitive ability, that music as an art helps develop your senses, and finally, that music as a method of relaxation makes you happy.
 She says: “I have been learning all my life.
-First, I studied music theory and piano, economy, political science, journalism and management at the university in Russia.
+First, I studied music theory, piano, economy, political science, journalism and management at the university in Russia.
 Nowadays, I am a student again – I am taking classes as part of the English language program for newcomers in Canada.
 The universe around us is huge, and the world of music is fascinating!
 I will be happy to help you embrace the world of music and discover new things about yourself if you join my piano and music theory class!”